sharpienotes/Total_Field_Inversion/Basic_Principle_TFI.md

   - background field removal

   - local field inversion (LFI)
+    - TFI does not have those two any more!

 - improve QSM quality in presence of large susceptibility changes
 - brain, air-filled sinus, skull, fat